Liberty Jail

 Liberty Jail is a historical jail in Liberty, Missouri, United States, which served as the county jail of Clay County, Missouri between December 1834 and 1853.

-The jail is known in Latter Day Saint movement due to the imprisonment of its founder, Joseph Smith, and some of his associates during the 1838 Mormon War.
+The jail is known in the Latter Day Saint movement due to the imprisonment of its founder, Joseph Smith, and some of his associates during the 1838 Mormon War.

 The location is now a visitors’ center operated by the Church of Jesus Christ of Latter-day Saints (LDS Church), and includes an indoor cut-away reconstruction of the jail on its original site, at 216 North Main.

 History

 Missouri settlements

-Followers of Joseph Smith from Kirtland, Ohio, were among the first settlers in the Kansas City metropolitan area, locating about 15 mi southeast of the jail site in Independence, Jackson County, Missouri, in 1831.
+Followers of Joseph Smith from Kirtland, Ohio, were among the first settlers in the Kansas City metropolitan area, locating about 15 mi south of the jail site in Independence, Jackson County, Missouri, in 1831.
 After Smith proclaimed that Independence was the location of the biblical Garden of Eden and the City of Zion should be located there, settlers in the area feared that they would lose political control of the county to the growing numbers of immigrating Mormons.
 Tensions led to violence when a battle between the two groups broke out on the banks of the Blue River (Missouri).
 In November 1833, the Mormons were violently driven from Independence and compelled to resettle temporarily in Clay County.

 In 1836, Smith's followers then moved 30 mi northeast of Liberty to establish Far West in Caldwell County, Missouri, which had been established by the state especially for them.
 A few settlers led by Lyman Wight moved about 15 mi further north to Daviess County, Missouri, where he established a ferry across the Grand River north of Gallatin at Adam-ondi-Ahman.

 On May 18, 1838, Smith proclaimed that the land around Wight's ferry was the area to which Adam was banished after leaving the Garden of Eden, and that it would be a gathering spot prior to the Millennium.
 Within three months, the population of Daviess County exploded to 1,500.